KSafran/glimpy/README.md

-# pyglm
+# glimpy

-pyglm is a Python module for fitting generalized linear models
+glimpy is a Python module for fitting generalized linear models